Comparing the rankings obtained from two biodiversity indices: the Fair Proportion Index and the Shapley Value: Comparing the rankings induced by the different indices

 In summary we can say that the number of times where we obtain identical rankings from the two versions of the Shapley Value decreases with a growing number of taxa.
-At the same time, the normalized distances (either Manhattan or Kendall tau) between the rankings decrease.
-Thus, in those cases where the rankings are not exactly identical, they tend to be \enquote{more similar} for large trees than for small trees (again in terms of the normalized Manhattan and Kendall Tau distance).
-This reflects the effect which we have already observed for the rankings obtained from the modified and the original Shapley Value (see Section \ref{subsec:2.1}).
+At the same time, the normalized distances between the rankings decrease.
+Thus, in those cases where the rankings are not exactly identical, they tend to be `more similar' for large trees than for small trees.
+This reflects the effect which we have already observed for the rankings obtained from the modified and the original Shapley Value.
 However, the impact of using the unrooted rooted Shapley Value as opposed to the original Shapley Value is higher for non-ultrametric trees than for ultrametric trees.
 The two indices can result in different rankings in both cases, but they are less different in the ultrametric case.
 Remember that the original and modified Shapley Value always lead to the same ranking order of taxa for ultrametric trees, which the original and unrooted rooted Shapley Value may not do.
 Still, ultrametricity seems to imply that it is less important which version of the Shapley Value we use to obtain a ranking of taxa.